eigen-space/docker-postgres-liquibase/README.md

 # Dependencies

 * `postgres:10` — a base official image with Postgres DB
-* `openjdk-8-jre-headless:8u265-b01-0` — stripped down version of Java
+* `openjdk-8-jre-headless:8u265-b01-0` — stripped down version of Java, used for Liquibase
-* `liquibase:3.6.3` — an executable binary for Liquibase
+* `liquibase:3.6.3` — an executable binary of Liquibase
 * `postgresql-jdbc:42.1.4` — a driver which is used for the Postgres DB connection
+* `procps:2:3.3.12-3+deb9u1` — used for the killing the Postgres process